anirudhkhanna/UCA-Web-Development-With-MEAN-Stack/README.md

 9. If everything goes fine, start implementing your project now.

 10. Refer to requirements.txt for project requirements.
-Be constructive, add some eye catching features if your want to.
+Be constructive, add some eye-catching features if your want to.
 Best of luck!

 ##Load balancing using NGINX
 1. $sudo apt-get install nginx